ArmagetronAd/winlibs/protobuf/README.txt

   If you already built the package with a different prefix, make sure to run "make clean" before building again.

+** Compiling dependent packages **

+  To compile a package that uses Protocol Buffers, you need to pass various flags to your compiler and linker.
+As of version 2.2.0, Protocol Buffers integrates with pkg-config to manage this.
+If you have pkg-config installed, then you can invoke it to get a list of flags like so:

+    pkg-config --cflags protobuf         # print compiler flags pkg-config --libs protobuf           # print linker flags pkg-config --cflags --libs protobuf  # print both

+  For example:

+    c++ my_program.cc my_proto.pb.cc `pkg-config --cflags --libs protobuf`

+  Note that packages written prior to the 2.2.0 release of Protocol Buffers may not yet integrate with pkg-config to get flags, and may not pass the correct set of flags to correctly link against libprotobuf.
+If the package in question uses autoconf, you can often fix the problem by invoking its configure script like:

+    configure CXXFLAGS="$(pkg-config --cflags protobuf)" \
+              LIBS="$(pkg-config --libs protobuf)"

+  This will force it to use the correct flags.

+  If you are writing an autoconf-based package that uses Protocol Buffers, you should probably use the PKG_CHECK_MODULES macro in your configure script like:

+    PKG_CHECK_MODULES([protobuf], [protobuf])

+  See the pkg-config man page for more info.

+  If you only want protobuf-lite, substitute "protobuf-lite" in place of "protobuf" in these examples.

+** Note for cross-compiling **

+  The makefiles normally invoke the protoc executable that they just built in order to build tests.
+When cross-compiling, the protoc executable may not be executable on the host machine.
+In this case, you must build a copy of protoc for the host machine first, then use the --with-protoc option to tell configure to use it instead.
+For
+  example:

+    ./configure --with-protoc=protoc

+  This will use the installed protoc (found in your $PATH) instead of trying to execute the one built during the build process.
+You can also use an executable that hasn't been installed.
+For example, if you built the protobuf package for your host machine in ../host, you might do:

+    ./configure --with-protoc=../host/src/protoc

+  Either way, you must make sure that the protoc executable you use has the same version as the protobuf source code you are trying to use it with.

 ** Note for Solaris users **

   Solaris 10 x86 has a bug that will make linking fail, complaining